 Peer support team: PST members that were directly involved in or witnessed the incident should not function or be utilized in an incident peer support role.
+They should be offered peer support from non-involved peer support team members.

 Peer support team members as gatekeeper: Ideally, peer support team members would not be assigned gatekeeper duties.
 However, in some circumstances PST members must as function as gatekeepers for the sole reason that no other personnel are available.